Simple Inference on Functionals of Set-Identified Parameters Defined by Linear Moments: Overview

+where $\mathcal{P}$ is some large class of DGPs.
+We now present some motivating examples which are revisited in our simulation exercises.

-\begin{example}[Missing Data] Consider the canonical missing data example.
+\begin{empirical}[Missing Data] Consider the canonical missing data example.
 In this example the researcher observes a sample $\{Y_{i}D_{i}, D_{i}\}_{i=1}^{n}$.
 For simplicity, suppose that $Y_{i},D_{i} \in \{0,1\}$.
 The parameter of interest is the unconditional average of the outcome variable: